How To Watch The Best Mating Dance In The West

 Photo of a sunny spring lek by Tatiana Gettelman.

-Check out the ‘sage grouse strut’ this spring on a live-streaming Lek Cam + tips for responsible wildlife viewing
+Check out the ‘sage grouse strut’ each spring with these tips for responsible wildlife viewing

 Have you ever seen a sage grouse strut?
-For the third straight year, you can witness the greater sage-grouse dancing to find a mate on a live-streaming wildlife camera, courtesy of a partnership between The Nature Conservancy, U.S. Fish and Wildlife Service, and a private landowner.
 Located on a breeding ground called a lek, male birds puff out their chests, pop their air sacs, and fan their tail feathers every morning in the spring to impress hens.
-Click here to watch live and recorded footage (best between 5-9 a.m.
-PDT).

-Watching sage grouse strut from the comfort of your couch (or your office chair) is a treat, and a great alternative to chilly pre-dawn lek visits.
-However, if you aim to get out and see the amazing spring dance in-person, the Sage Grouse Initiative offers the following ‘dos and don’ts’ for respectful wildlife viewing.
+If you aim to get out and see the amazing spring dance, the Sage Grouse Initiative offers the following ‘dos and don’ts’ for respectful wildlife viewing.

 - Go on a tour or to a public site to minimize disturbance to birds, such as Idaho’s Dubois Grouse Days, watchable wildlife sites in Colorado, April lek viewing tours in Nevada, Oregon or Utah, or leks listed in this Wyoming Fish and Game guide.